ezzieyguywuf/dev_journal/journal.md

 google around and see if I can re-do it.
 It doesn't seem to bother my daughter, so I'll just let her enjoy her game-time for now.

+_right before bed_

+dang - packaging unreal engine is turning in to a real rabit hole.

+so i've deciphered most of the setup scripts, but now I'm stuck because they ship this GitDependencies.exe executable that magically fetches a bunch of dlls from...somewhere.
+I dunno.

+i may have to abandon this cause...I mean, I can gathwr and self-host tbe stuff that GitDepemdencies.exe fetches, but i have no way of knowing if that violates any copyrights or licenses.

+I'll press on for noq but it's not lookimg good...

 2021-05-27
 ==========